-2015 £'000 2014 £'000 KPMG comment (277,312) (409,199) In line with our established practice and in advance of the audit fieldwork, our actuarial specialists reviewed the approach and methodology of the actuarial assumptions used in the IAS19 pension scheme valuation.
+2015 £'000 2014 £'000 KPMG comment 277,312) (409,199) In line with our established practice and in advance of the audit fieldwork, our actuarial specialists reviewed the approach and methodology of the actuarial assumptions used in the IAS19 pension scheme valuation.
 Details of key actuarial assumptions are included in the table, along with our commentary.
 Assumption Dundee City Council KPMG central Comment Discount rate (duration dependent) 3.30% 3.25% Acceptable.
-The proposed discount rate is slightly less prudent (lower liability) than KPMG's central rate as at 31 March 2015, but lies within an acceptable range for IAS 19 purposes CPI inflation RPI less 0.8% RPI less 1.0% Acceptable.
+The proposed discount rate is slightly less prudent (lower liability) than KPMG's central rate as at 31 March 2015, but lies within an acceptable range for IAS 19 purposes CPI inflation RPI less 0.8% RPI less 1.0% Net discount rate (discount rate - 0.9% 1.05% CPI) CPI inflation RPI less 0.8% RPI less 1.0% Acceptable.
 KPMG's view is that the differential between RPI and CPI should be closer to 1%.
 The Council's assumptions could therefore be considered prudent (higher liability).
-Net discount rate (discount rate - CPI) 0.9% 1.05% Acceptable.
+1.05% Acceptable.
 The proposed assumptions are within the acceptable range of +/- 0.3% from the KPMG central range.
 Salary growth RPI + 1% Typically 0% - 1.5% above inflation Acceptable.
 The proposed assumptions are within the acceptable range. around 18 years.
-The closing deficit decreased b y £131.9 million compare asonably balanced for a scheme with a liability duration and to 2013-14, primarily due to a higher return on assonable A reconciliation from opening to closing deficit is inclinated.
+The closing deficit decreased b y £131.9 million compare sonably balanced for a scheme with a liability duration of to 2013-14, primarily due to a higher return on asset A reconciliation from opening to closing deficit is incl